 - A GlobalID for every record, which is referenced by all the parcel features associated with the record.
 The Created By Record field of the parcel features stores the GlobalID of the associated parcel record.

-- The record polygon, which is the record footprint.
-The record polygon matches the cumulative geometry of all the parcels associated with it.
+- The geometry of the record, which is the record footprint.
+The record footprint or polygon matches the cumulative geometry of all the parcels associated with it.

 - Unique record names that allow for integration and association with external recording systems.